โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Reyes Airport (REY), designated SLRY, operates as a vital regional aviation facility serving the town of Reyes, capital of Josรฉ Balliviรกn Province in Bolivia's Beni Department, positioned approximately 2 kilometers west of the town center at coordinates -14.306ยฐS, -67.354ยฐW at an elevation of approximately 597 feet above sea level within the vast Amazon basin lowlands that characterize this remote region of eastern Bolivia.
 This essential transportation hub provides crucial connectivity for the isolated community of Reyes, where the airport serves as the primary link to the outside world for residents who depend on air transport to access government services, medical care, supplies, and connections to Bolivia's major population centers including La Paz and Santa Cruz.
 The facility operates within an equatorial climate (Kรถppen classification Af) characterized by high humidity, frequent precipitation, and seasonal flooding that makes ground transportation extremely challenging, particularly during the rainy season when many roads become impassable and aviation represents the only reliable means of maintaining contact with the broader Bolivian transportation network.
 The airport operates through basic but essential infrastructure designed specifically for the challenging requirements of Amazon basin aviation, featuring a single dirt/grass runway designated 18/36 constructed to accommodate the small aircraft and helicopters typically used for regional transport throughout Bolivia's remote eastern territories where specialized aircraft capable of operating from unpaved surfaces are essential for maintaining connectivity.
 Ground support facilities remain minimal but functional, reflecting both the remote jungle location and the modest traffic volumes typical of Amazon basin community airports, with basic aircraft parking areas and essential maintenance capabilities supporting the occasional flights that serve this isolated community.
-The facility features the Reyes non-directional beacon (Ident: REY) located on the field, providing essential navigation assistance for aircraft operating in the region where tropical weather conditions and dense forest canopy can create challenging visibility conditions requiring reliable radio navigation aids.
+At 597 feet elevation with a single dirt/grass runway (18/36), the airport operates the Reyes non-directional beacon (Ident: REY) located on the field, providing essential navigation assistance for aircraft operating in the region where tropical weather conditions and dense forest canopy can create challenging visibility conditions requiring reliable radio navigation aids.
 Terminal facilities emphasize essential functionality appropriate for a remote Amazon basin community airport, featuring basic infrastructure that provides fundamental services including weather protection, minimal waiting areas, and essential pilot facilities reflecting the airport's role in serving infrequent charter operations, emergency medical evacuations, government services, and supply flights rather than scheduled commercial aviation.
 The facility operates without fixed commercial airline service, with aviation activity limited to charter flights, emergency medical transports, government administrative flights, and essential supply operations that maintain the community's access to healthcare, government services, and economic connections beyond the immediate river transport network that serves much of the Beni Department.
 Passenger processing remains informal and community-oriented, appropriate for the small-scale operations typical of Bolivia's remote interior airports where aviation represents a vital but intermittent service connecting isolated communities to the national transportation system.
 The airport's strategic significance extends far beyond routine transportation to encompass its vital role in emergency medical evacuations, disaster response, administrative services, and maintaining the social and economic viability of this remote Amazon basin community where traditional river transport and limited road connections make aviation an essential service for accessing modern healthcare, education, and government support.
 Despite its modest facilities and intermittent operations, Reyes Airport serves as an indispensable component of Bolivia's rural aviation network, ensuring that even the most remote Amazon basin communities maintain access to emergency services, government support, and periodic connections to the broader Bolivian society.
 The facility exemplifies the critical importance of aviation infrastructure in Bolivia's vast eastern territories, where aircraft provide the only practical means of rapid transportation across the dense forest terrain and seasonal flooding that separates these culturally important and economically significant communities from the highland population centers where most government services and economic opportunities are concentrated in this geographically diverse South American nation.

 ๐Ÿ”„ Connection Tips